hal/elemento/docs/event-handlers.md

 The latter approach returns `org.gwtproject.event.shared.HandlerRegistration` which you can use to remove the handler again.

-In order to make it easier to work with keyboard events, Elemento provides an [enum](https://hal.github.io/elemento/apidocs/org/jboss/elemento/Key.html) with the most common keyboard codes:
+To make it easier to work with keyboard events, Elemento provides an [enum](https://hal.github.io/elemento/apidocs/org/jboss/elemento/Key.html) with the most common keyboard codes:

 ```java
 import elemental2.dom.KeyboardEvent;